 1 - 1964-66 Thunderbird

 Numero Uno - I rate this the best interior design on any car, in any era.
-Cockpit inspired toggle switches, sci-fi inspired dials housed in silver spheres, sweeping console, cocktail lounge seating - especially in the rear.
-And if a '66 buyer chose the optional overhead console, it got even better.
+Aircraft type toggle switches, sci-fi inspired dials housed in silver spheres, sweeping console, cocktail lounge seating, tastefully applied bright work and appliques.
+And if a '66 buyer chose the optional overhead console, even better.
 Power window switches in a center console stylishly integrated in to the overall design - the only minor criticism is the gear selector located on the column rather than the console.
 Otherwise - perfection.

 2 - 1963-65 Buick Riviera